 - West Virginia

 Mortgages are common.
-Banks, credit unions and other lenders originate 6 to 8 million of them a year.
+In fact, banks, credit unions, and other lenders originate 6 to 8 million of them every single year.
+However, the only mortgage that should matter to you is the one you have.